ashvardanian/SimSIMD/README.md

 ### Intel Sapphire Rapids

 On the Intel Sapphire Rapids platform, SimSIMD was benchmarked against auto-vectorized code using GCC 12.
-GCC handles single-precision `float`, but might not be the best choice for `int8` and `_Float16` arrays, which has been part of the C language since 2011.
+GCC handles single-precision `float` but might not be the best choice for `int8` and `_Float16` arrays, which has been part of the C language since 2011.

 | Kind           | GCC 12 `f32` | GCC 12 `f16` | SimSIMD `f16` | `f16` improvement |
 | :------------- | -----------: | -----------: | ------------: | ----------------: |